-I light this torch to illustrate the patriotism of the Business Professionals of America membership for our nation and its inherent freedoms.
-Ours is a rich heritage-one of proud, honest people interested in the welfare of all nations.
-Through Business Professionals of America, we recognize our obligation to our country and accept the responsibility of dependable citizenship.
-This torch shines for patriotism.
+I light this torch to illustrate the citizenship Business Professionals of America members demonstrate for their respective nations.
+This ideal implies proud, honest people interested in the welfare of others.
+Through Business Professionals of America, we recognize our obligation to our communities, and accept the responsibility of dependable citizenship.
+This torch shines for citizenship.